-Sovereign Health of California’s drug addiction treatment center provides personally tailored drug addiction treatment programs.
-Our Joint Commission-accredited facilities throughout the state provide evidence-based and holistic treatment modalities to provide relief from all substance use disorders.
+Sovereign Health’s drug addiction treatment centers provide personally tailored drug addiction treatment programs that are a perfect amalgamation of a detox program, medications and psychotherapies.
+Our facilities, throughout the state, provide evidence-based and holistic treatment modalities to provide relief from all substance use disorders.

 Substance use.
-At this stage, individuals will try a substance for social assimilation or experimentation.
+At this stage, individuals try a substance for social assimilation or experimentation.
 Those with recent medical or mental health attention may be initially prescribed a controlled substance for its desired bodily effects.
-Use at this point doesn’t necessarily cue addiction, but is not safe for driving and can harm a fetus.
+Use at this point doesn’t necessarily mean an addiction, but such use is not safe for driving and can even harm a fetus.